HypeCheck

 Absorption & Bioavailability

-Moderate — Vitamin K1 is fat-soluble and requires dietary fat for absorption.
-Bioavailability is significantly improved when taken with a meal containing fat.
-Absorption is generally lower than Vitamin K2 forms.
+Moderate — Vitamin K1 is fat-soluble and absorbed best when taken with a meal containing dietary fat.
+Absorption is less efficient than Vitamin K2 (MK-7 form).
+Certain medications and gut conditions can significantly reduce absorption.

 Red Flags to Watch For